-Palak paneer recipe with video & step by step photos – Indian cottage cheese in smooth creamy delicious spinach gravy.
-Palak paneer is one of the most loved North Indian dishes that’s eaten with roti, paratha, naan, Jeera rice, Ghee rice or even with plain basmati rice.
+Palak paneer recipe – Palak is the Hindi word for spinach and paneer is Indian cottage cheese.
+So this dish is nothing but Indian cottage cheese simmered in a smooth creamy & delicious spinach gravy.
+Palak paneer is one of the most loved North Indian dishes that’s eaten with roti, paratha, garlic naan, Jeera rice, Ghee rice or even with plain basmati rice.
 It is very easy to prepare and can be made in so many ways.
 This is an easy and healthy palak paneer recipe which I finally arrived at after trying so many other recipes.

 In this palak paneer recipe, I have not blanched the spinach to prevent loss of nutrients.
 In most Indian recipes spinach is not blanched and used directly to make dal palak, spinach paratha, palak rice, spinach omelette, aloo palak and many other recipes as some nutrients are lost when blanched.